-The conclusion is that Massachusetts BTC projects save infrastructure costs, relative to alternative greenfields development, by 50 to 80 percent (the former consistent with the James Frank study; the latter consistent with the Center for Neighborhood Technology analysis and the limited sample of BTC projects).
+The conclusion is that Massachusetts BTC projects save infrastructure costs, relative to alternative greenfields development, by 50 to 80 percent, the former consistent with the James Frank study; the latter consistent with the Center for Neighborhood Technology analysis and the limited sample of BTC projects.
+It is acknowledged that the 80 percent part of the range is less well documented and follow-up analysis is recommended.